How the Contest Works

 The requirements for the proctor are that they not be a relative of the student(s) taking the exam.
 Proctors should have at least a 2 year degree, though this degree does not need to be related to physics.
-Librarians would make a suitable proctor, and a candidate may take the test at a library, assuming that the librarian will be able to observe the test taking to ensure the integrity of the process (parents will need to register, and then provide proctor information to Pearl Watson at firstname.lastname@example.org).
+Librarians would make a suitable proctor, and a student may take the test at a library, assuming that the librarian will be able to observe the test taking to ensure the integrity of the process (parents will need to register, and then provide proctor information).

 Testing centers will need to acknowledge that they are a testing center, and provide a web address to verify their status.

 Unfortunately, the immediate parents of a home schooled student are not acceptable proctors; in such cases, parents will need to arrange for a non-relative proctor, preferably a teacher at a local school.

 PLEASE NOTE: Students cannot register for the exam!
 If someone other than the proctor registers, please provide the contact information of the person who will proctor the exam.

 For more details and information about the PhysicsBowl, please contact AAPT's Programs department at 301-209-3340 or email@example.com